AkshadK7/Notifications-API-Test/README.md

 # Notifications-API-Test
-Testing the Notifications API Endpoint.
+Testing the Notifications API Endpoints and Running CI/CD.

 Making some changes!